jon-jacky/Piety/viewer/README.md

 - **gr(url)** - Load the web page at *url* into *two*
     buffers: the HTML source, and the rendered text.
     Display the rendered text buffer in the focus window.

+- **loader()** - Select a file or web page from the viewer window, load it into a buffer, and display it in the editor window.

 - **b(bname)** - Display the buffer named *bname* in
     the focus window.